brandonweiss/pure.fish/README.md

 * Shows the working directory
 * Shows the current git branch or revision
 * Shows up/down arrows if you have unpushed/unpulled commits
+* Shows the name of the active Python Virtualenv
 * The prompt character turns red if the last command’s exit status is 1

 ## Installation